sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 | [iOS](darwin/TvCasting/TvCasting/MTRAttributeReadExampleViewModel.swift)}_

 The CastingClient may read an Attribute from the `contentAppEndpoint` on the CastingPlayer.
-It would ensure that the desired cluster / attribute are available for reading on the endpoint before trying to read it.
+It should ensure that the desired cluster / attribute are available for reading on the endpoint before trying to read it.

 On Android, an attribute can be read with implementation like the one below.